 How did I find these calls

-The outstanding Browser add-on Graph X-Ray created by Eunice, Dhruv, Clement, Monica & @merill make the finding of the needed Graph call really easy .
-All you have to do is install the browser add on and switch to developer mode of your browser.
+The outstanding Browser add-on Graph X-Ray created by Eunice, Dhruv, Clement, Monica & @merill makes the finding of the needed Graph call really easy .
+All you have to do is install the browser add-on and switch to developer mode of your browser.
 Here you will get a list of all graph calls that are executed when loading a page.

 How can you get the final Script